Esri/i3s-spec/README.md

 i3s-spec
 ========

-*Indexed 3D Scene Format Specification*
+*Scene Layers: Service and Package Specification*

 [![App](https://github.com/Esri/i3s-spec/raw/master/teaser.jpg "Multiple Scene Services in a Web Viewer")] (http://www.arcgis.com/)

 This repository hosts the specification for the ArcGIS Scene Service and its delivery format, i3s (Indexed 3D Scene).
 These are the core resources:

--	[Indexed 3d Scene Format](./format/Indexed%203d%20Scene%20Format%20Specification.md) – Main specification for the i3s Format
+-	[Indexed 3d Scene Format](./format/Indexed%203d%20Scene%20Format%20Specification.md) – Specification for the Indexed 3D Scene Format and Scene Layer Package
 -	[Specification for the REST endpoint](./service/SceneService.md) of the Scene Service with resources and operations
 -	A set of example JSON resources for each profile
 -   Validator rule files for each profile